umbel/awslogin/README.md

 Alternatively, you can compile and install manually:
   1. Install GoLang (please find out how that's done somewhere else).
-  2. Run `make all` if compiling for the first time, or just `make` it's a subsequent compile.
+  2. Run `make all` if compiling for the first time, or just `make` if it's a subsequent compile.
   3. Install the resulting `awslogin` binary somewhere in your PATH.

 ## Usage